Lana-abdel/csc427-Project-3/README.md

 ### What you will find
 - main.py: Our main source code for T2,T3,T4,T5
     - code description:
-      -  randomFiles() satisfies the requirements of T1 by producing the train and test directories
+      -  randomFiles():  satisfies the requirements of T1 by producing the train and test directories
-      -  The unigramTokens() function carries out T3.
+      -  The unigramTokens(): function carries out T3.
-      -  AllTokens() and Singleton() implement the respective authorship attribution systems in T4.
+      -  AllTokens() and Singleton():  implement the respective authorship attribution systems in T4.
-      -  RankList() ranks each author in the train set by likelihood that they wrote the passed test file, a placement from 1 to 62.
+      -  RankList(): ranks each author in the train set by likelihood that they wrote the passed test file, a placement from 1 to 62.
       -  The main function prompts the user for the system whose output they would like to see, AllTokens or Singleton, then calls its associated functions.
 - Two sub-folders:
   -  Train directory: All the randomly generated train files per author